Horsemeat found in lasagne of Swiss supermarket chain

 ZURICH Swiss supermarket chain Coop has found horsemeat in its own-brand lasagne, which has the same French supplier, Comigel, at the heart of a scandal in Britain.

-Growing revelations about the use of horsemeat in products labeled beef have raised questions about the safety of the European food supply chain and prompted governments to send out a European Union-wide alert.
+Growing revelations about the use of horsemeat in products labelled beef have raised questions about the safety of the European food supply chain and prompted governments to send out a European Union-wide alert.

 Switzerland's Coop had already withdrawn the suspect lasagne from its freezers earlier in the week for tests, which confirmed on Wednesday the products contained horsemeat.
 A Coop spokesman said customers could get their money back.

-While Swiss consumers do eat horsemeat on occasion, they are extremely sensitive about the origin of their meat products with strict labeling requirements in force.
+While Swiss consumers do eat horsemeat on occasion, they are extremely sensitive about the origin of their meat products with strict labelling requirements in force.

 The British unit of frozen foods group Findus began recalling its beef lasagne last week on advice from Comigel, after tests showed concentrations of horsemeat ranging from 60 to 100 percent.